A microbiologist could...

 - Is That Really Bacteria Living in My Yogurt?

 - Is the Gold in My Jewelry Real?

 - Kimchi Chemistry

-Do you have a specific question about a career in Microbiology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Microbiologist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Society for Microbiology: www.asm.org

 - BLS.
 (2009).
 Occupational Outlook Handbook (OOH), 2008-09 Edition, Bureau of Labor Statistics.
 Retrieved May 1, 2009, from http://www.bls.gov/oco/